 Marketing is one of seven majors offered through FSU’s College of Business’ Ph.D. in Business Administration.
-The major admits up to two candidates each fall, and the program takes five years to complete.
+Housed in the Dr. Persis E. Rockwood School of Marketing, the major admits up to two candidates each fall, and the program takes five years to complete.

-- Emphasizes services marketing, international business and transformative consumer research
+- Emphasizes services marketing, sales management, international business and transformative consumer research

 - Offers seminars in services marketing, consumer behavior, business-to-business marketing, structural equation modeling, multivariate techniques and experimental design